Skip to main content

 Is your Hannahs Mill property tax assessment too high?

-The median home in Hannahs Mill is valued at $154,600, producing an estimated annual tax bill of $1,602 at Upson County's 2.592% combined rate.
+The median home in Hannahs Mill is valued at $154,600, and the typical homeowner pays about $1,451 per year in property tax (Census ACS 2024), based on Upson County's 2.592% combined millage applied to 40% of fair market value after exemptions.
 That means the typical Hannahs Mill homeowner spends 2.08% of household income on property taxes alone.
 If Upson County has overestimated your home's fair market value, you are paying more than you should.
 Georgia law guarantees that filing an appeal cannot increase your assessment, so there is no risk in checking.
 At $154,600, Hannahs Mill home values are 8% below the Upson County median, 9% below Georgia's statewide median of $170,200, 51% below the national median of $318,000.

 Check If Your Hannahs Mill Home Is Overassessed